iOmega8561/DcmVision/README.md

 This project requires some setup steps, which are outlined below.

 > [!CAUTION]
 > This project is not intended for use in any medical production environment.
-It should only be used for R&D purposes.
+It should only be used for R&D.

 ![Demo Image](./Demo.png)